LaravelDaily/Booking-Com-Simulation-Laravel/course/01-roles-permissions.md

 <env name="DB_DATABASE" value=":memory:"/>
 ```

-**Notice**: For demo projects like this one, it's typically fine to use in-memory database, but in the real world scenario I often set up a separate testing MySQL database to run tests on.
+**Notice**: For demo projects like this one, it's typically fine to use an in-memory database, but in the real-world scenario I often set up a separate testing MySQL database to run tests on.

 Ok, and now, let's generate our first test that would check if the registration works.